Snowbirds Don't Fly: Background

-Then, Amazing Spider-Man #96–98 (May–July 1971) was published by rival comic publishing house Marvel Comics, which showed major supporting character Harry Osborn struggling with drug addiction.
+Then, Amazing Spider-Man #96–98 (May–July 1971) was published by rival publisher Marvel Comics, which showed major supporting character Harry Osborn struggling with drug addiction.
 It was the first comic from a major publisher to be published without the Comics Code Authority's seal of approval since 1954, when the Comics Code Authority was founded.
 Adams said: "We could have done it first and been the ones to make a big move.
 Popping a pill and walking off a roof isn't the sort of thing that really happens [referring to a scene in Amazing Spider-Man #96], but heroin addiction is; to have it happen to one of our heroes was potentially devastating.
 Anyway, the publishers at DC, Marvel and the rest called a meeting, and in three weeks, the Comics Code was completely rewritten.
 And we did our story."

 Questioned why Roy Harper (Speedy) was chosen to illustrate drug abuse, O'Neil said that "We chose Roy [Harper] for maximum emotional impact.
 We thought an established good guy in the throes of addiction would be stronger than we... some character we'd have made up for the occasion.
 Also, we wanted to show that addiction was not limited to 'bad' or 'misguided' kids."

 O'Neil's original ending to the story had Speedy overcoming his drug habit on his own and reconciling with Green Arrow.
 Adams protested that this ending was too anticlimactic.
 When O'Neil said he disagreed, Adams scripted two new pages on his own and showed them to Schwartz.
 Schwartz approved of Adams's revision and had it published instead of O'Neil's ending.
 In a 1975 article for The Amazing World of DC Comics, O'Neil stated that he still felt Adams's conclusion was not as good as the original ending: "I disapprove of the implied conclusion of that story.
 What’s implied is that a punch in the mouth solves everything."

 Awards and recognition

 The "Snowbirds Don't Fly" arc won the 1971 Shazam Award for "Best Individual Story".
 New York Mayor John Lindsay wrote a letter to DC in response to the matter, commending them, which was printed in issue #86.
-In 2004, Comic Book Resources author Jonah Weiland called the "Snowbirds Don't Fly" arc the start of an era of socially relevant Green Lantern/Green Arrow comics, a slant which eventually opened up the DC world to other minorities (such as homosexual characters) and climaxed in the character of Mia Dearden (Roy Harper's successor as Green Arrow's/Oliver Queen's sidekick "Speedy"), who is not only a victim of child prostitution but also later portrayed as HIV positive.
-Despite her sad fate, she is explicitly portrayed as a positive, pro-active hero by writer Judd Winick.
+In 2004, Comic Book Resources author Jonah Weiland called "Snowbirds Don't Fly" the start of an era of socially relevant Green Lantern/Green Arrow comics, a slant which eventually opened up the DC world to other minorities (such as homosexual characters) and climaxed in the character of Mia Dearden, who is not only a victim of child prostitution but also later portrayed as HIV positive.
+Despite this, she is explicitly portrayed as a positive, pro-active hero by writer Judd Winick.